aayush0327/Tourist-Guide-website/README.md

-For this project you can any platform in which you cun code html,css and java script and for more information you can see ppt and report.
+For it's code you can any platform in which you can code html,css and java script and for more information you can see ppt and report.
 I have uploaded all file needed for projects